spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 where the first argument is the path to the previously created bagfile, the second is the topic of interes which we want to transform into an image and the third one is the path to a directory which will be created in order to store the pictures in it!!!

 Now, that we have all the pictures we can finally tune our code using two jupyter notebook files.
 The first one color_thresholds let you load some image and shows what would have been detected as yellow, white and orange.
-The second script detector_eval lets you evaluate the overall perfomance on your code by loading all of the pictures in one folder, applying the detector on them, drawing all of the bounding boxes and storing the finally created pictures!!
+The second script detector_eval lets you evaluate the overall perfomance on your code by loading all of the pictures in one folder, applying the detector on them, drawing all of the bounding boxes and storing the finally created pictures!! execute here the .py script and not the jupyter notebook file -> type ./dt-detector_eval.py (!this needs also a roscore started in another terminal!)

 A third script is provided which can be used to decode an .csv file of thehive.ai.